Hiking Taroko Gorge in Taiwan you will see some of the best gorge scenery out of any hiking I have done.

-Just like if you visit Norway you must see the fjords, the same can be said about a visit to Taiwan and going to Toroko.
+Just like if you visit Norway you must see the fjords, the same can be said about a visit to Taiwan and going to Taroko Gorge.

 It has stunning mountains and gorges and all covered in a lush jungle forest.
-There are many different hikes in the region ranging from an easy 1 hour stroll to several hours of heading deeper into the park.
+There are many different hikes in the region ranging from an easy one hour stroll to several hours of heading deeper into the park.

 These photos will give you a good idea of what to expect to see there if you want to visit.